naimeshin/journal-web-app/README.md

 ## Project-functionality

-* Authenticate Google User
+* Authenticate Google Users
 * SignIn - SignOut users
-* Create new journal
+* Create new journals
 * Delete new and old journals
-* Save new journal
+* Save new journals
 * Update old journals
 * Read all journals
 * Cancel editing new or old journal